Ley789/SimpleRayTracer/Thesis/thesis.md

 the quality of the resulting images.
 Some of these improvements can be applied to all ray tracing methods like acceleration data structures.

+POV-Ray renders scenes based on a text-base scene description file.
+It can render scenes described in Diagrams by translating the Diagrams DSL to the text-base scene description file of POV-Ray.
-This thesis focuses on the basic ray tracing algorithm and the integration into the DSL Diagrams.
-The aim of this bachelor project is to remove the dependency on POV-Ray by implementing a ray tracer in Haskell that renders Diagrams 3D scenes.
+The aim of this bachelor project is to remove the dependency on POV-Ray.

+In this thesis we provide an alternated Backend for Diagrams.
+This is achieved by implementing a native renderer.
+The renderer is based on the basic ray tracing algorithm.
+The thesis provides additionally the integration into Diagrams.

+This work documents the data structure and algorithms mostly mathematically.
+It describes the structure of the implementation, e.g. the tasks of the different modules.
+It also describes the problems occurred while implementing the ray tracer and the functional behavior to solve these issues.

-This work begins with an introduction into the topic rendering, focused mainly on ray tracing.
-Then it defines elements that are used to represent a 3D scene followed by implementation details like intersection functions and normal vectors.
+In \autoref{rendering} an introduction into the topic rendering is given, focused mainly on ray tracing.
+Next \autoref{d-scene} defines the used data structure in the implementation.
+In the \autoref{domain-specific-language} we shortly introduced DSL and Diagrams.
+Then in the \autoref{algorithms-used-in-the-implementation} we introduce the algorithm details of the implementation.
+It contains the intersection function, normal vector calculations and an introduction to shading.
-At the end it discusses the general approach to integrate the renderer into Diagrams.
+In \autoref{implementation-and-integration} we describe the structure of the implementation and the exploited functional behavior.

 # Rendering